Romelu Lukaku: 2021–22: FIFA Club World Cup champion and loss of form

-2022–23: Return to Inter Milan (loan)
+2022–23: Return to Inter Milan on loan and Champions League runner-up

-On 29 June 2022, Chelsea announced that Lukaku would return to Inter for a season long loan for the 2022–23 campaign.
-It was reported that the Italian side agreed to pay a loan fee of approximately €8 million (£6.9 million), and that Lukaku took a pay cut.
+On 29 June 2022, Chelsea announced that Lukaku would return to Inter for a season-long loan for the 2022–23 campaign.
+It was reported that they had agreed to pay a loan fee of approximately €8 million (£6.9 million), and that Lukaku took a pay cut.
+He would choose to wear the number 90 shirt, due to number 9 being already used by Edin Džeko.
+On 13 August, he scored his first goal since his return to the Nerazzurri in a 2–1 win over Lecce.